m1well/docker-container/oracle_standalone/README.md

 2. navigate to this folder "mysql"
 2. run command `bash build.sh`

+ATTENTION!<br/>
+To get auto incremented IDs in the table, you have to run the "create trigger script" again manually!!<br/>
+> I think oracle startup can't execute plsql statements?

 ### docker run

 > You can also run the container with the docker run command (from everywhere).<br/>